openstack/charm-deployment-guide/deploy-guide/source/ironic.rst

 .. note::

-   Ironic conductor (in the control plane cloud above) requires routed network access to the power management interfaces for the bare metal nodes (not shown in the diagram above).
+   Ironic conductor (in the control plane cloud above) requires network connectivity both to the bare metal nodes on the bare metal deployment network and to the power management interfaces for the bare metal nodes (not shown in the diagram above).

+   In addition, the baremetal nodes themselves require network connectivity to the ironic-api to acquire metadata and the object-store (Swift or RadosGW) to acquire images.

 Swift backend for Glance
 ~~~~~~~~~~~~~~~~~~~~~~~~~